-Years ago, a woman came to me and told me that she had a bad habit of saying “yes” when she really wanted to say “no.” At the end of the day, she felt exhausted.
-She seethed with resentment because there was never any energy or time left over for what was important to her.
+A few months ago, a new client told me that she had a bad habit of saying “yes” when she really wanted to say “no.” At the end of the day, she felt exhausted and resentful because there was never any energy or time left over for what was important to her.
 Even when she was maxed to the hilt, she'd take on more and do just one more favor for a friend.
-Then the next day started all over again with the same recipe for unhappiness.
+Then the next day, she started all over again with the same recipe for unhappiness.
 She'd had enough of being a people pleaser.
 She asked me: What can I do to regain my life?

 From People Pleasing to Being Authentically YOU!